deity-io/falcon-platform-docs/versioned_docs/version-3/payments/upgrading/overview.md

 ---
 id: overview
-title: Upgrading to Deity Payment Orchestrator
+title: Upgrading to Payment Orchestrator
 ---

-# Upgrading to Deity Payment Orchestrator
+# Upgrading to Payment Orchestrator

 :::note Requires Deity Platform v3.0.0 or higher
-If you want to use Deity Payment Orchestrator in your Deity app, make sure to use Deity Platform version >= 3.0.0.
+If you want to use Payment Orchestrator in your Deity app, make sure to use Deity Platform version >= 3.0.0.

 If you have existing project based on Falcon Platform v2.x please [contact us for the migration guide](/docs/platform/support/contact) to upgrade to the latest version.
 :::

-## Deity Payment Orchestrator upgrade guide
+## Payment Orchestrator upgrade guide

-Once your Deity app is running v3 the upgrade to Deity Payment Orchestrator is simple.
+Once your Deity app is running v3 the upgrade to Payment Orchestrator is simple.

 ### Client updates